Alex Mortlock - Clinical Psychologist

 Q. Are assessments stressful?

-A. A lot of clients tell me they feel nervous about the assessment beforehand.
+A. Many clients tell me they feel nervous before the assessment.
 I endeavour to make it a pleasant, comfortable, and respectful experience.
 Most clients tell me they found the process much less stressful than expected.
 Many clients say that it was a positive experience to have someone listen carefully as they talked about their personal stories.

 Q. Is it necessary to provide documents from my childhood?